matuteiglesias/journal/content/Business/2024-04-21_Developed_Financial_Strategy_for_ABL_and_Property_.md

 **🕒 00:35–00:55**
 **🏷️ Labels**: Finanzas, Impuestos, Estrategia, Deuda, Inflación
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop an optimal financial strategy for managing the payment of ABL and property tax installments, taking into account factors such as punitive interests, inflation, and cash flow.
+The session aimed to develop an optimal financial [[strategy]] for managing the payment of ABL and property tax installments, taking into account factors such as punitive interests, inflation, and cash flow.

 ### Key Activities
 - Analyzed various financial factors affecting the payment of ABL and property taxes, including inflation rates and interest penalties.